 21. Barnes Farm - On the corner of Barrack Road was a smallholding called Barnes Farm.
-This is now Wyevale nursery and the coffee shop in the nursery was an old barn.
-In the coffee shop are a number of maps and old photos of West Parley that are worth a look at.
+This is now In_Excess Garden Centre and the coffee shop in the nursery was an old barn.

 Behind the nursery, in Barrack Road and the adjoining paddock, there are some of the old trees, being around 250 years old.
 Barrack Road is named after 2 parish almshouses that were on the second bend in the road, in what is now the Barnes Industrial Estate.